Browsed by

 Many are claiming this all smells like another Forbes 30 under 30 scam wrapped in greenwashing.
 Adding to the skepticism, there’s a new securities fraud investigation about Energy Vault relating to stock price manipulation.
 The stock has dropped almost 75% since it was introduced.
 This could spell bad news for the company, and China isn’t known for being lenient to scammers.

-Maximize your time off in 2024!
+Maximize your vacation time in 2024!

-Maximize your time off in 2024!
+Maximize your vacation time in 2024!

 • Monday, Jan.
 1 (New Year’s Day recognized)